psu-libraries/contentdmtools/batchLoad/readme.md

 ## To Do
   - [ ] Hierarchical Monograph Compound Objects
   - [ ] Refactor to use the identifier field and get rid of the directory field
+  - [ ] Switch to GraphicsMagick for generating JP2